 By the Cheely-Raban Syndicate in 1922

-When France was mistress of half of North America the dream of the many bold spirits among her explorers and voyageurs was the finding of a northwest passage to the Western sea, as they designated the Pacific Ocean, and to this end, they devoted much valorous effort.
-It meant fighting their way across trackless wilderness for thousands of miles and the braving of countless dangers.
+When France was the mistress of half of North America, the dream of the many bold spirits among her explorers and voyageurs was finding a northwest passage to the Western sea, as they designated the Pacific Ocean.
+To this end, they devoted much valorous effort.
+It meant fighting their way across the trackless wilderness for thousands of miles and braving countless dangers.

 It was this quest that led to the discovery of the Rocky Mountains by European explorers.

 Prominent among the gentleman adventurers and explorers of the New France of that day was the Sieur de La Verendrye.
-All his life he had ridden through the western wilds, going where no white man had gone before, seeking for that which he and his fellows could not find, and finally, in his old age, passing on the work of finding a passage to the west to his devoted sons, Pierre and the Chevalier, who had accompanied him on many of his expeditions.
-And, although the La Verendryes failed to find a way to the sea of the west, they carried the tri-color of France far into unexplored territory and helped to make possible the achievements and discoveries of those who followed them.
+All his life, he had ridden through the western wilds, going where no white man had gone before, seeking for that which he and his fellows could not find, and finally, in his old age, passing on the work of finding a passage to the west to his devoted sons, Pierre and the Chevalier, who had accompanied him on many of his expeditions.
+And, although the La Verendrye’s failed to find a way to the sea of the west, they carried the tri-color of France far into unexplored territory.
+They helped to make possible the achievements and discoveries of those who followed them.

-In one of his expeditions the elder La Verendrye went far into the west, reaching what is now North Dakota.
-There, on the Missouri River, he found the Mandan Indians and was the first white man to visit them.
-These Indians lived in comfortable huts and tilled fields and were far in advance of their red brothers of other tribes.
+In one of his expeditions, the elder La Verendrye went far into the west, reaching North Dakota.
+On the Missouri River, he found the Mandan Indians and was the first white man to visit them.
+These Indians lived in comfortable huts and tilled fields and were far ahead of their red brothers of other tribes.
 La Verendrye established friendly relations with them, and it was because of the good impression that he made that the tribe afforded sustenance and shelter to many explorers who came after him, including Lewis and Clark.

-The Mandan told La Verendrye of many things which interested him.
-They said that far to the west was a great body of salt water, a lake, the waters of which rose and fell, and on the shores of which abode white men who wore beards, and who worshipped the master of life in great houses which they had built for this purpose, “holding books, the leaves of which were like Indian corn, and singing in their worship.”
+The Mandan told La Verendrye of many things that interested him.
+They said that far to the west was a great body of saltwater, a lake, the waters of which rose and fell, and on the shores of which abode white men who wore beards, and who worshipped the master of life in great houses which they had built for this purpose, “holding books, the leaves of which were like Indian corn, and singing in their worship.”

 From this, La Verendrye assumed two things.
-Mandan had been on the shore of the sea for which he was looking, or had come in contact with Spanish settlements to the west.
-He thought perhaps the Spaniards were getting a foothold too far north and were putting French interests in jeopardy.
-So he made the long trip back from the Upper Missouri country to Montreal to acquaint his government with this important news and to get authority and money to lead an expedition farther west to block the Spaniard, and perhaps to find the Western sea.
+Mandan had been on the shore of the sea for which he was looking or had come in contact with Spanish settlements to the west.
+He thought the Spaniards were getting a foothold too far north and were jeopardizing French interests.
+So he made the long trip back from the Upper Missouri country to Montreal to acquaint his government with this important news and to get authority and money to lead an expedition farther west to block the Spaniards and perhaps to find the Western sea.
 His tale was listened to by an indifferent governor, and no cash was forthcoming.

-At that time, the Mandan were expecting a visit from a tribe known as the Horse Indians, a migratory group whom the Mandan chiefs believed could guide the French explorers to salt water.
-The La Verendryes waited for a month and then, with Mandan guides, started out in search of them.
-Instead, they found Crow Indians, who could but repeat the tale that had come to the Mandan, and sent them further west with Crow guides to the Bow Indians, of the Sioux family.
+At that time, the Mandan were expecting a visit from a tribe known as the Horse Indians, a migratory group whom the Mandan chiefs believed could guide the French explorers to saltwater.
+The La Verendrye’s waited for a month and then, with Mandan guides, started in search of them.
+Instead, they found Crow Indians, who could but repeat the tale that had come to the Mandan and sent them further west with Crow guides to the Bow Indians of the Sioux family.

 On January 1, 1743, a snow-capped mountain range loomed up before them, the peaks, in the far distance, scintillating in the bright sunshine like diamonds.
 The poetic Frenchmen named them the “Shining Mountains,” as they are known in poetry and Indian legend to this day.
-For the first time the white race, through the eyes of the La Verendryes, was looking upon the great range of the Rocky mountains.
-Historians are agreed that the mountains which met their vision at this point was the Big Horn range, about 120 miles east of Yellowstone National Park.
-At that time the explorers and their Indian friends must have been near the northeastern boundary of what is now Wyoming.
+For the first time, the white race, through the eyes of the La Verendrye’s, was looking upon the great range of the Rocky Mountains.
+Historians agreed that the mountains which met their vision at this point was the Big Horn range, about 120 miles east of Yellowstone National Park.
+At that time, the explorers and their Indian friends must have been near the northeastern boundary of Wyoming.

-At the end of 1743 they were back at the Assinniboine River.
-For thirteen years they had followed a hopeless quest.
-Instead of a Western sea they had found a sea of prairie, the Rocky Mountains and two great rivers, the Saskatchewan and the Missouri.
-On their arrival at Montreal the elder La Verendrye was decorated with the Cross of St. Louis and the two sons were given minor posts in the army.
-The father died in 1750, and after the English had conquered Canada, the eldest son sailed for France on a ship which was lost with all on board.
+At the end of 1743, they were back at the Assinniboine River.
+For 13 years, they had followed a hopeless quest.
+Instead of a Western sea, they had found a sea of prairie, the Rocky Mountains, and two great rivers, the Saskatchewan and the Missouri.
+On their arrival at Montreal, the elder La Verendrye was decorated with the Cross of St. Louis, and the two sons were given minor posts in the army.
+The father died in 1750, and after the English conquered Canada, the eldest son sailed for France on a lost ship with all on board.
 The younger son remained in Canada.

 About This Article: Discovery of the Rocky Mountains was published in 1922 as a chapter in the book Back-trailing on the Old Frontiers published by the Cheely-Raban Syndicate of Great Falls, Montana.
-The book was the first in a three volume series which published a number of stories illustrated by Charles M. Russell, which had appeared in Sunday editions of daily newspapers in all parts of the United States.
-The article is not verbatim as it has been slightly edited for grammatical corrections.
+The book was the first in a three-volume series that published several stories illustrated by Charles M. Russell, which had appeared in Sunday editions of daily newspapers in all parts of the United States.
+The article is not verbatim, as it has been slightly edited for grammatical corrections.